FixelAlgorithmsTeam/FixelCourses/InstallMicroMamba.md

 > ![TIP]
-> One may use any IDE.
-Yet it is important to launch it from teh activated environment.
+> One may use a different IDE.
+Yet it is important to launch it from the activated environment.

 ## Remarks